cloudfoundry/korifi/helm/README.values.md

   # The TLS secret used when setting up app route
   workloadsTLSSecret:
     name: korifi-workloads-ingress-cert
-    namespace: korifi-controllers-system

 job-task-runner:
   # Deploy the job-task-runner component
   include: true
-  # Namespace of the job-task-runner resources
-  namespace: korifi-job-task-runner-system
   # Number of replicas
   replicas: 1
   # Resource requests and limits